jaquith/cmp-integrations/docs-src/doc-home.md

 # Known Limitations

 This framework presently uses polling, and expects a synchronous response from the `cmpFetchCurrentConsentDecision` method - patterns like callbacks and event listeners will be explored in subsequent iterations.

+So far, only the Opt-In pattern has been implemented and tested.

+Maintaining a map in JSON is not as good as a UI to organize tags.

 ----